krustowski/littr/README.md

 ### backlog
 + add periodic subscription checker (older than a week will be deleted on no activity)
 + implement searching for flow using hashtags

+### roadmap to v0.31
++ implement mentions with notification tos such user

 ### roadmap to v0.30
 + ~~implement Ctrl+Enter to submit posts like YouTube~~